MDAnalysis/MDAnalysis.github.io/pages/contribute.md

 - [GSoC 2016]({% post_url 2016-04-26-gsoc %})

 ## Other Contributions
+If you are interested in contributing in other ways, such as writing a **blog post**, we welcome contributions that document your experience with MDAnalysis &mdash; whether it's learning the software, participating in a UGM, or working on a project.
+Feel free to reach out via the [Community]({{ site.baseurl }}/pages/community/) page for guidance on submitting a post.

-If you are interested in contributing in other ways, such as improving the website or blog, you can refer to the [README file][] in the [Website Repository][].
+If you are interested in improving our website, you can refer to the [README file][] in the [Website Repository][].
 While the website is already maintained by the MDAnalysis team, any fixes and updates are always welcome.

-If you'd like to write a **blog post**, we welcome contributions that document your experience with MDAnalysis—whether it's learning the software, participating in a UGM, or working on a project.
-Feel free to reach out via the [Community]({{ site.baseurl }}/pages/community/) page for guidance on submitting a post.

 [MDAnalysis Project]: https://github.com/MDAnalysis/
 [GitHub discussions]: https://github.com/MDAnalysis/mdanalysis/discussions